How to check Merchant Category Codes (MCCs) before making a purchase

 ●●●

-Here’s how each of these works, as well as potential pitfalls to take note of.
+Here’s how each of these works, and potential pitfalls to take note of.

 ✓ Key Advantages